cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 {:refdef: style="text-align: center;"}
 ![program](/assets/articles/sharing-thoughts/toyou.jpg)
 <br>
-_It's your turn to share your experiences 🫵<br>photo by Xme with doegox DSLR under CC BY-NC-SA license_ {: refdef}
+_It's your turn to share your experiences 🫵<br>photo by Xme under CC BY-NC-SA license_ {: refdef}

 I finally came to the end of this quite (too?) long article.
 I hope you enjoyed the ride and, of course, feel free to <a href="https://twitter.com/cbrocas">come back to me</a> to exchange about these topics.